-Isabella Marie Boyd was born on 9 May 1844, in the town of Martinsburg, Virginia, an area of the State that was in fact opposed to secession and would break away to form the pro-Union State of West Virginia.
+Isabella Marie Boyd was born was born on 9 May 1844, in the town of Martinsburg, Virginia, an area of the State that was in fact to oppose secession and break away to form the pro-Union State of West Virginia.

-Although her family were of relatively modest means they spent to provide a good education for their daughter hoping that with the proper marriage it was money they would redeem many times over.
+Although her family were of relatively modest means they spent to provide a good education for their daughter, but then with the proper marriage it was money they expected to be redeemed many times over.

 Isabella was to prove a bright and intelligent young girl but one who preferred the rough and tumble of the outdoors to the dusty corridors of academic study, sewing circles, and piano lessons.
 In fact, she was never happier than when riding a horse, climbing a tree, or pulling the hair of boys her own age and older.

-Even so, by the time of her graduation she was deemed enough mannered to be sent north to fulfill her parent’s ambition and find the well-heeled husband who would befit the grace and the polish.
+Even so, by the time of her graduation she was deemed suitably mannered enough to be sent north to fulfil her parent’s ambition and find the well-heeled husband who would befit the polish.

-Charming and coquettish Belle was not averse to flirting with the soldiers who enjoyed the attention and it wasn’t long before she was courting a Union Officer named Daniel Kelly who lulled into the complacency of pillow talk in-between those moments of coital passion, was soon revealing secrets.
+Charming and coquettish Belle was not averse to flirting with the soldiers who enjoyed the attention and it wasn’t long before she was courting a Union Officer named Daniel Kelly.

-Belle would excuse herself a moment and hastily write down these secrets whilst they remained fresh in the mind before returning to the bedroom as enthusiastic to embrace love as ever.
+Belle would excuse herself a moment and hastily write down these secrets whilst they remained fresh in the mind before returning to the bedroom as enthusiastic as ever.

 These written notes she concealed in a hollowed out watch case which she gave to her slave Eliza to be taken under the cover of darkness to Confederate forces if they could be found.